 The Problem of Deciding the Truth

 In classical Western epistemology, the truth of our knowledge depends on the world, which exists even when we don’t exist.
 Advaita and other schools of Vedānta reject this epistemology because matter is temporary and therefore cannot be the arbitrator of the truth.
-Now, we are left with consciousness that decides the truth.
+Now, we are left with the consciousness that decides the truth.
 But if we simply relegate the truth to our conscious choices then there can never be false ideas.
 After all, they are simply our choices, and there is nothing beyond what we choose, and how we choose it.
 Everything I choose, therefore, must be true, as far as I am concerned.
 And there is nothing other than this choice that can in turn constitute the judgment of choice.

-This problem exists in in the modern misrepresentation of Advaita as well.
+This problem exists in the modern misrepresentation of Advaita as well.
 If consciousness is the ultimate reality, and it produces some ideas through choices, then who is to say that this choice is false?
 That position leads to the collapse of epistemology, and eventually of Advaita itself: if we cannot say that something is true or false, then how can there be a distinction between Brahman and māyā?
-If consciousness is the ultimately reality, then its choices cannot be subjected to questions such as truth or false.
+If consciousness is the ultimate reality, then its choices cannot be subjected to questions such as truth or false.
 It is just a choice.

 The Necessity of God